QueenieCplusplus/Static_Routing/README.md

 Per-VLAN Spanning Tree (PVST+)—PVST+ is a Cisco enhancement of STP that provides a separate 802.1D spanning-tree instance for each VLAN configured in the network. ...
 The Cisco implementation of MSTP is often referred to as Multiple Spanning Tree (MST).

+* IEEE 802.1Q Trunking Protocol

+VLAN Trunking Protocol (VTP) is a Cisco proprietary protocol that propagates the definition of Virtual Local Area Networks (VLAN) on the whole local area network.
+To do this, VTP carries VLAN information to all the switches in a VTP domain.
+VTP advertisements can be sent over 802.1Q, and ISL trunks.

 -----------------------------------------------------------------------
 # IP Routing CLI